alescdb/LauncherTV/README.md

 ----------------

-To compile Simple TV Launcher using gradlew, you must first specify where your Android SDK and NDK are via the local.properties file.
+To compile Simple TV Launcher using gradlew, you must first specify where your Android SDK is via the local.properties file.
 Insert a line similar to the following with the full path to your SDK:

 ```